Q: If I am injured or my property is damaged by a federal employee, can I sue the United States?

 A: Maybe.
 Generally, you cannot sue the United States of America for injuries or property damage based on the common law doctrine of sovereign immunity—the concept that you “can’t sue the king.”
 However, through the Federal Tort Claims Act (FTCA), the United States specifically permits injured persons to bring certain tort claims against the government.

 To begin, it is important to know that the FTCA only allows a claim against federal employees for injuries, wrongful death or property damage caused when they are acting in the scope of their employment, and the statute does not apply to claims against a government contractor.
 Let’s say, for example, that your car is hit by a U.S. Postal Service van driven by a postal employee delivering mail, or you are injured as a result of negligent medical treatment received at a VA hospital.
-The FTCA would, most likely, allow you to bring a claim to recover for damages caused in these situations.
+If you have a claim the FTCA provides that mechanism that allows you to bring a claim to recover for damages caused in these situations.

 The FTCA also only allows you to pursue claims for injury or loss of property, personal injury or wrongful death caused by a federal employee’s negligence as long as a similar claim would prevail against a private person in the state where the negligent act or omission occurred.
 So, if Ohio law prohibits a particular cause of action, you cannot pursue that claim against the United States.

 Q: Are there tort claims possibly permitted by Ohio law that I cannot pursue against the federal government?